bill-kendell/Course-ToolsAssignment4/README.md

 ## Visualization
 A number of key visualizations based on the aggregate data were produced.
-These can be found in the *Reports* folder and were created using Excel.
+These can be found in the *Reports* folder and were created using Excel from Office 365.

 ## Insights
 Note that I did not have the free credits to acutally execute some of this code.